apache/skywalking/docs/en/setup/backend/backend-storage.md

 ### About Namespace
 When namespace is set, names of all indexes in ElasticSearch will use it as prefix.

-### About Http Basic
+### About Authentication
-For scenarios that require an external network to access Elasticsearch, we will set up Http Basic authentication for Elasticsearch for security reasons.
-How to enable Http Basic authentication support can be found at: https://brudtkuhl.com/blog/securing-elasticsearch/
+We only support [basic authentication](https://www.elastic.co/guide/en/elasticsearch/client/java-rest/6.6/_basic_authentication.html).
+If you need that, you could set `user` and `password`.
-When Elasticsearch is set up to require Http Basic authentication, you need to set the user and password.
+For how to enable http basic authentication, you could read this https://brudtkuhl.com/blog/securing-elasticsearch/

 ## MySQL
 Active MySQL as storage, set storage provider to **mysql**.